awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

    If you use Aurora MySQL that's compatible with MySQL 5\.6, you can choose version 1\.23 or certain lower versions\.
 With version 1\.23 or higher, you create a provisioned cluster and then enable parallel query using the `aurora_parallel_query` DB cluster parameter\.
 With a version lower than 1\.23, you choose the `parallelquery` engine mode when creating the cluster\.
 In this case, parallel query is permanently turned on for the cluster\.
 The `parallelquery` engine mode imposes limitations on interoperating with other kinds of Aurora MySQL clusters\.
 If you have a choice, we recommend choosing version 1\.23 or higher for Aurora MySQL with MySQL 5\.6 compatibility\.

    If you have an existing Aurora MySQL cluster that's running version 1\.23 or higher, or 2\.09 or higher, you don't have to create a new cluster to use parallel query\.
 You can associate your cluster, or specific DB instances in the cluster, with a parameter group that has the `aurora_parallel_query` parameter enabled\.
 By doing so, you can reduce the time and effort to set up the relevant data to use with parallel query\.
 +  Plan for any large tables that you need to reorganize so that you can use parallel query when accessing them\.
 You might need to create new versions of some large tables where parallel query is useful\.
 For example, you might need to make the table nonpartitioned or to remove full\-text search indexes\.
-For details, see [Creating Schema Objects to Take Advantage of Parallel Query](#aurora-mysql-parallel-query-tables)\.
+For details, see [Creating schema objects to take advantage of parallel query](#aurora-mysql-parallel-query-tables)\.

-### Checking Aurora MySQL Version Compatibility for Parallel Query<a name="aurora-mysql-parallel-query-checking-compatibility"></a>
+### Checking Aurora MySQL version compatibility for parallel query<a name="aurora-mysql-parallel-query-checking-compatibility"></a>

  To check which Aurora MySQL versions are compatible with parallel query clusters, use the `describe-db-engine-versions` AWS CLI command and check the value of the `SupportsParallelQuery` field\.
 The following code example shows how to check which combinations are available for parallel query clusters in a specified AWS Region\.
 Make sure to specify the full `--query` parameter string on a single line\.